AbdulHadi806/AI-Advance-Notes/machine-learning/evaluation-methods.md

 also good may get blocked but at least we won't be able to see anything bad.

 ## How can precision and recall be adjusted
 Precision and recall can be adjusted by playing with the threshold value.
-Increases threshold increases precision while decreases threshold value increases recall and decreases precision.
+Increasing the threshold increases precision while decreasing the threshold value increases recall and decreases precision.

 <img width="320" alt="image" src="https://github.com/AbdulHadi806/AI-Advance-Notes/assets/113926529/d1811472-bcd3-4491-b135-becfebff6866">

-We can see that precision slope is a little bumpier around 400000 threshold, this is because precision sometimes decreases when threshold increases.
+We can see that precision slope is a little bumpier around 400000 threshold, this is because precision sometimes decreases when the threshold increases.